-Are you looking for a Bible but the overwhelm of all the choices is leaving you confused?
+Are you looking for the most accurate Bible translation but the overwhelm of all the different translations and choices is leaving you confused?

-Throughout this post I provide a Bible translation comparison of the top 10 most accurate Bible translations so you can compare them all and make the best choice for you.
+I am going to provide a Bible translation comparison of the top 10 most accurate Bible translations so you can compare them for yourself and make the best choice for you.

-After reading this post I am confident you will be able to choose an excellent Bible translation that is perfect so you can start reading and understanding God’s Word.
+After reading this post I am confident you will be able to choose the best Bible translation for you so you can start reading, and more importantly start understanding, God’s Word.

 Bible Translation Spectrum